a10doan/Panda_Hw4/Readme.md

 Me, myself, and I (Albert Doan)...with help from Charlie and Julien.

 --License--
-Part of UCB extension analytics bootcamp, in conjunction with Trilogy education services.
-Copyright.
+<b>Part of UCB extension analytics bootcamp, in conjunction with Trilogy education services.
+Copyright.</b>